kubernetes-retired/service-catalog/docs/cli.md

 ## Delete a service instance

 Deprovisioning is the process of preparing an instance to be removed, and then deleting it.
+You must unbind delete all bindings before deprovisioning an instance.

 ```
 svcat deprovision ups-instance